somebloke1/chroma_mcp_server/docs/developer_guide.md

 # Example with persistent storage:
 python -m chroma_mcp.server --client-type persistent --data-dir ./dev_data --log-dir ./dev_logs

+# Example connecting to an external HTTP server:
+python -m chroma_mcp.server --client-type http --host localhost --port 8000
 ```

+**Important:** When using `--client-type http` or `--client-type cloud`, the MCP server acts *only as a client*.
+You must have a separate ChromaDB server instance (e.g., running in Docker or via Chroma Cloud) accessible at the specified address or configured via cloud credentials.
+The `ephemeral` and `persistent` modes manage a local ChromaDB instance directly.

-Alternatively, for testing integration with tools like Cursor that use `uvx`, you might use the `release.sh` script to build, publish (e.g., to TestPyPI), and install that specific version for the `uvx chroma-mcp-server` command (see Releasing below).
+For testing integration with tools like Cursor that use `uvx`, you might use the `release.sh` script to build, publish (e.g., to TestPyPI), and install that specific version for the `uvx chroma-mcp-server` command (see Releasing below).

 ## Testing